patgilch17/Group1FinalProject/Milos/MilosREADME.md

 ### Segment 2: Mchine Learning Models <br>

-Opioid Overdose Prediction using MLPRegressor with Imputed Values<br?>
+Opioid Overdose Prediction using MLPRegressor with Imputed Values<br>
 I used MLPRegressor with two hidden layers of size 100 and 50 to predict crude death rates for counties.
 I imputed suppressed values by sampling from normal distributions, the model performed poorly, with an R-squared score of -0.617 and a high Root Mean Squared Error of 20.278.

 Opioid Overdose Prediction using Deep Neural Networks (No Suppressed Values)<br>